 - are distressing your child

-- affect your child’s ability to get on with everyday activities and enjoy life.
+- are affecting your child’s ability to do everyday activities and enjoy life.

 There are various professional support options, including:

 - your child’s teacher at preschool or school, or a school counsellor

 - a psychologist who is trained to work with children and families